 - driven by positive, creative energy

-- enthusiastic about pursuing a career in early childhood education and care
+- enthusiastic about pursuing or advancing a career in early childhood education and care

 - seeking the opportunity to be part of an organisation committed to excellence in service delivery.

 The program would suit an applicant who is also:

 - a good communicator, and likes working with people